Design elements of the FreeBSD VM system

 Rather then using a linearly linked list to keep track of swap space reservations, it now uses a bitmap of swap blocks arranged in a radix tree structure with free-space hinting in the radix node structures.
 This effectively makes swap allocation and freeing an O(1) operation.

-The entire radix tree bitmap is also preallocated in order to avoid having to allocate kernel memory during critical low memory swapping operations.
-After all, the system tends to swap when it is low on memory so we should avoid allocating kernel memory at such times in order to avoid potential deadlocks.
+The entire radix tree bitmap is also preallocated to avoid having to allocate kernel memory during critical low memory swapping operations.
+After all, the system tends to swap when it is low on memory so we should avoid allocating kernel memory at such times to avoid potential deadlocks.

 To reduce fragmentation the radix tree is capable of allocating large contiguous chunks at once, skipping over smaller fragmented chunks.